 Existing City Ordinance (Section 10.20.090) regulates the covering of trucks.
-Pennington County Ordinance #12 Revised also requires "that all vehicles that are transporting fugitive dust emitting materials within the Air Quality Three-Mile Limit on public roads shall be covered with a tarp to reduce such emissions or must use a method that is equally effective in reducing such emissions".
+Pennington County Ordinance #12 Revised also requires "that all vehicles that are transporting fugitive dust emitting materials within the area designated in Section 1.02(1) on public roads shall be covered with a tarp to reduce such emissions or must use a method that is equally effective in reducing such emissions".
 Any violation of this requirement shall be subject to enforcement action.
 Pennington County Ordinance No. 12 Revised (Air Quality Ordinance) is attached at the end of this plan as a reference.

-STREET REINTRAINMENT REQUIREMENTS
+STREET REENTRAINMENT REQUIREMENTS

-Section 3.03 (Street Reintrainment Requirements) of Pennington County Air Quality Ordinance #12 Revised describes reintrainment as: "A process in which particulate matter has been deposited from one place to another and then liberated into the ambient air by vehicular travel, wind, or other causes."
+Pennington County Air Quality Ordinance #12 Revised describes reentrainment as: "A process in which particulate matter has been deposited from one place to another and then liberated into the ambient air by vehicular travel, wind, or other causes."

-The following information is taken from Section 3.03 as it pertains to the Fugitive Dust Control Plan:
+The following information is taken from Section 3.03 of the Pennington County Air Quality Ordinance as it pertains to the Fugitive Dust Control Plan:

-- A. No person shall place any street sanding materials upon any road, highway, driveway, or parking lot to which the public has general access which is located in the area defined in Section 1.02 (1) which does note meet both of the following requirements: - 1.
-A durability or hardness as defined in Moh's Mineral Hardness Scale of greater than 6 for 70% of the material used.

-2. No more than 3% of the total particle material content by weight may be smaller than the 200 sieve.
+- 1. No person shall place any street sanding materials upon any road, highway, driveway, or parking lot to which the public has general access which is located in the area defined in Section 1.02 (1) which does note meet both of the following requirements: - a.
+A durability or hardness as defined in Moh's Mineral Hardness Scale of greater than 6 for 70% of the material used. - b.
+No more than 3% of the total particle material content by weight may be smaller than the 200 sieve.